Overview

 Planning approvals

 The potential environmental effects of the Victoria Energy Terminal are being assessed by the Commonwealth and Victorian Governments through an Environment Effects Statement (EES) process.
 The EES is expected to be publicly exhibited in 2026.
-It will outline the existing environmental conditions of the project study area, the potential impacts of the project and proposed methods to avoid or mitigate these impacts.
+It will outline the existing environmental conditions of the project study area, the potential impacts of the project, and proposed management measures to avoid or mitigate these impacts.
+More information will be provided ahead of the public exhibition.

 Contact information